-- Rev Voice Recorder (free) is a good basic app, and also available for iOS.
+- Rev Voice Recorder (free) is a good basic app, and is also available for iOS.
 Human transcription is available for $1/minute.
-The company recently released Rev Call Recorder (only available on iTunes now, Android version coming soon), which can record and transcribe your phone calls.
+The company recently released Rev Call Recorder, which can record and transcribe your phone calls.

 - Tape It (free, ads can be removed with an in-app purchase) is a highly-rated app that isn’t complicated to set up.
 Organizing and sharing your recordings is easy.